sbd-community/handbook/purpose-and-positioning.md

 ## Why it matters now

-With the CRA's expected enforcement window (24 months after publication) and NIS 2 transposition deadlines approaching, manufacturers risk market withdrawal or fines unless they can prove security-by-design.
+With the CRA's expected enforcement window (24 months after publication) and NIS 2 transposition deadlines approaching, manufacturers risk market withdrawal or fines unless they can prove Secure-by-Design.
 SecureByDesignHandbook.com bridges the gap between legal text and firmware commit, helping teams move from "What does the law say?" to "What do we build next sprint?"